-Assessment at Fairfield Infant and Colneis Junior – Information for Parents.
+Assessment at Fairfield Infant and Colneis Junior – Information for Parents

 In April 2014 the Department for Education released ‘Assessment Principles’, a document outlining the core values all effective assessment systems should implement as part of the changes introduced with the 2014 National Curriculum.
 As the ‘Government will not impose a single system for ongoing assessment’, it is up to schools to implement a system that can: ‘Give reliable information to parents about how their child, and their child’s school, is performing, help drive improvement for pupils and teachers and make sure the school is keeping up with external best practice and innovation.’

-From September 2015, national curriculum levels can no longer be used for statutory assessments.
+From September 2015, national curriculum levels could no longer be used for statutory assessments.
 The Commission on Assessment Without Levels was set up to provide advice and support to schools in developing new approaches to their own in-school assessment and to ensure they have information to make informed choices about what might work for their pupils, staff and curriculum.
 The Commission ‘s Final Report summarised that levels needed to be removed because ‘Too often levels became viewed as thresholds and teaching became focused on getting pupils across the next threshold instead of ensuring they were secure in the knowledge and understanding defined in the programmes of study.
 Depth and breadth of understanding were sometimes sacrificed in favour of pace.
 Levels also used a ‘best fit’ model, which meant that a pupil could have serious gaps in their knowledge and understanding, but still be placed within the level.
 This meant it wasn’t always clear exactly which areas of the curriculum the child was secure in and where the gaps were.’

 In developing our own approach to assessment, we have carefully considered the guidance and advice in the Commission’s Final Report, as well as that contained in the Government Response to the report.